-Using the IBM Client Security Software Setup Wizard
+Using the IBM Client Security Setup Wizard

-The IBM Client Security Software Setup Wizard provides an interface that helps you install Client Security Software and enable the IBM embedded Security Chip.
-The IBM Client Security Software Setup Wizard also guides users through the necessary tasks involved in setting up a security policy on an IBM client.
+The IBM Client Security Setup Wizard provides an interface that helps you install Client Security Software and enable the IBM embedded Security Chip.
+Complete the following procedure to allow the IBM Client Security Setup Wizard to guides you through the necessary tasks involved in setting up a security policy on an IBM client.